Dead by Morning: Rituals of the Night Book One

 “I don’t hide anything in my pocket okay?” he snarled.
 “That’s all just your imagination, Luna.
 Now drop it.”

 Part of her was frightened by his sudden anger.
 He was hiding something from her…and from everyone else as well.

-“Okay, we’re setting up to play,” a voice called from the stage.
+“Okay, we’re setting up to play,” a voice called from the stage, pulling the attention off of them.
 “We need a volunteer singer to help us out.”

 “How about Chance does it?”
-Luna heard a nearby girl suggest.
+A nearby girl suggested.

-The anger dissolved from Chance’s face as he turned to the girl who had spoken.
-Luna realized all of his rage had been solely directed at her, and she felt oddly cold at the thought.
+The anger dissolved from Chance’s face as he turned to the girl who had spoken, and Luna realized all of his rage had been solely directed at her.
+She felt oddly cold at the thought.

 “Yeah, I’ll do it.
 Why not?” she barely heard him say.

 He let go of her and moved through the cheering crowd toward the stage.
 The band took its place, and Chance stood at the microphone.
 He looked completely comfortable up there, normal, as if he weren’t the center of attention.
 The band began to play “Every Breath You Take” by The Police, and Luna studied Chance.
-He began to sing the words gently, and his voice surprised her.
+Dipping subtly toward the mic, he began to sing, and his voice surprised her.
+It sounded beautiful.

-As Luna watched him, she knew he looked like any other teenage boy.
+As Luna watched him, she couldn’t pick out the detail that had made her dislike him.
+From a glance, he looked like any other teenage boy.
 The girls around Luna cheered him on, but she stayed silent.
 His eyes flicked to her as he reached the chorus of the song, flashing in the lights.
-There was something bad about him.
+Even though she couldn’t put her finger on it, there was something bad about him.
 Something that separated him from all the other teenage boys and made him a danger to the people who called him ‘friend.’